 - Use a protective cover that encases mattresses and box springs to get rid of a main hiding spot.

 Getting rid of bed bugs on your own is simply not an option.
 DIY or all-natural bed bug control never provides long-term relief.
-At Johnson, we will use the pest control industry’s top methods for controlling and removing bed bugs.
-To stay bed bug-free for good, call our bed bug extermination team today!
+At Johnson Pest Control, we will use the pest control industry’s top methods for controlling and removing bed bugs.
+To stay bed bug-free for good, call our bed bug exterminators today!

 Serving Sevier County and surrounding areas since 1984